Niklikescode/portfolio/README.md

 - Snap-screen user experience when navigating between pages
 - Skill level shows when hovering over skill icons (in development)
 - Contact page links to the user's default email provider
-- Footer icon to bring you back to the homepage
+- Footer icon to bring you back to the homepage on click
 - Various use of animation throughout the site

 ## Tech Stack 🛠️